Changing Role of Companies House

 - New Email contact address and registered office address to be "appropriate"

-There will also be a new requirement for a registered office address to be an "appropriate address", i.e. one at which, in the ordinary course, a document addressed and delivered to the company would be expected to come to the attention of someone acting for the company and where the delivery can be recorded by obtaining an acknowledgement of delivery.
+There is also a new requirement for a registered office address to be an "appropriate address", i.e. one at which, in the ordinary course, a document addressed and delivered to the company would be expected to come to the attention of someone acting for the company and where the delivery can be recorded by obtaining an acknowledgement of delivery.

 - Changes to the rules on company registers